PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 Ensure your node is running correctly, and check the logs for any errors or confirmations of successful operations.

-If you have configured the node for the first time, you should have a log message similar to the one shown below.
+Everytime you restart the node, you should have a log message similar to the one shown below.
 ![Start node logs](/images/node-start-status.png)

-To confirm if your node is running correctly, you should have similar logs in your terminal:
+If you are node is generating snapshots during the assign timeslot, you should have similar logs in your terminal:
 ![Sample node logs](/images/node-status-new.png)

 <h3>Step 6: Maintaining Your Node </h3>